gaearon/react-document-title/README.md

 If you use it on server, call `DocumentTitle.rewind()` after rendering components to string to retrieve the title given to the innermost `DocumentTitle`.
 You can then embed this title into HTML page template.

 Because this component keeps track of mounted instances, **you have to make sure to call `rewind` on server**, or you'll get a memory leak.

+## But What About Meta Tags?

+I want to keep this project simple and [after a discussion](https://github.com/gaearon/react-document-title/issues/5) decided it to be out of scope.
+The good news is you can implement this yourself using the same code that powers React Document Title: [React Side Effect](https://github.com/gaearon/react-side-effect).
+If figure out a good API for setting `<meta>`, `<link rel='canonical'>` and similar tags in a nested fashion and use React Side Effect for that, please let me know, so I can link to your project!